ELMEHDI0/market-regime-hedge-fund/README.md

 Evaluation on unseen test set
 Final stitched out-of-sample equity curve

-This is the closest approximation to real-world forward performance.
+This is the closest approximation to real forward performance.

 Outputs